COPPER COUNTRY GHOST TOWNS & CEMETERIES

 Jacobsville began in the 1880s as a small fishing village before it became the epicenter of sandstone quarry activity.
 Jacobsville Sandstone was a popular building material, used all over the U.S. from St. Ignatius Loyola Church in Houghton to the original Waldorf-Astoria in New York City.

 However, just like any trend, the demand for Jacobsville Sandstone did not last.
 Marble soon became the object of everyone’s affection, and Jacobsville became a flash-in-the-pan boomtown.

 The town’s population of 1,100 tumbled until only a handful of residents remained.
 Jacobsville’s glory days might be over, but this “ghost town” retains such rich history, character, and beauty—it’s received a second-wind as a popular location for geotourists.

 Most people, especially those interested in geology, would say the best way to view Jacobsville is by boat.
 You get to see billion-year-old sandstone and incredible rock formations that you wouldn’t be able to see otherwise.
 If boating is not an option, it is still a beautiful drive.
 To get here, take Bootjack Road in Lake Linden to Jacobsville Road.

 The Jacobsville Lighthouse was constructed in 1868 and overlooks Keweenaw Bay and the Huron Mountains.
 It’s a picturesque lighthouse—stunning red brick and white siding, beautiful landscaping.
-It’s currently for sale and more info can be found here.

 7. WHITE CITY